wschildbach/docker-mDNS-auto/README.md

-# docker-mDNS-auto
+# A docker mDNS publisher

-docker-mDNS-auto is a daemon designed to work with docker, best used with `docker compose`.
+docker-mdns-publisher is a daemon designed to work with docker, best used with `docker compose`.

 It sits in the background, waiting for containers that are started.
 If the containers expose a specific label, then the daemon interprets the label as a local hostname and registers it with the avahi daemon.

-This makes it very convenient to run docker containers that expose servies to the local network, using .local domain labels to access them.
+This makes it very convenient to run docker containers that expose services to the local network, using .local domain labels to access them.

 ## Deploying